10 Front Door Paint Color Questions + Answers

 If you want to update your front door paint color, you’re in the right place!
 I’m answering all of your questions about paint sheens, sidelights, how to prepare a door, and more.

 Your front door has many responsibilities!
-As I said when I featured our two blue front doors, its most important job is serving as the entrance to your home.
+As I said when I featured our two blue front doors, its most important job is serving as the entrance to your home, and creating the all-important good first impression.
 If painting your front door a contrasting color makes you nervous, no worries.
 I compiled all the questions left in the comments of the blue door post, and also included any that were emailed.
 So read on for the answers!

 What shade of gray primer did you use?

 The honest truth is that I don’t know!
-When I bought the primer for the Distance door in our current home, the Sherwin-Williams employee said he would just “add a little black” so it wouldn’t be a stark white.
+When I bought the primer for the door at our current home, the Sherwin-Williams employee said he would just “add a little black” so it wouldn’t be a stark white.
+So it was a can of off-the-shelf white primer with some black added.
 The main purpose of a primer is to seal the existing paint.
 Primer also helps the new coat of paint adhere better.
 Depending on what color you choose to paint your front door, choose a primer color that’s a lighter shade.
 The primer and paint color do not have to match.

 Will a front door that faces East fade?